HM999/crowdsale/README.md

-# Solidity crowdsale with Dai as payment token.
+# CBHack: Solidity crowdsale with Dai as payment token.